torproject/tor/src/ext/ed25519/donna/README.md

 ##### Hash Options

-If you are not compiling aginst OpenSSL, you will need a hash function.
+If you are not compiling against OpenSSL, you will need a hash function.

 To use a simple/**slow** implementation of SHA-512, use `-DED25519_REFHASH` when compiling `ed25519.c`.
 This should never be used except to verify the code works when OpenSSL is not available.